-1.9.
+1.10.
 Insurance contracts and investment contracts with DPF

-The Group's with-profits business in respect of the ex HLI business is classified as Insurance business and is partially reassured to Phoenix Life Limited.
+The Group's with-profits business is classified as Insurance business and is partially reassured to Phoenix Life Limited.
 In considering the level of insurance risk, UPE has recognised the significance of the insurance guarantees attaching to the with-profits business and in particular that no market value adjustment (MVA) is applied in the case of the death of policyholders.
 This compares to policy surrenders where an MVA is applied to the value of policy at exit.
 The IFRS cash reserve for Insurance business is calculated as the present value of all projected future outgoings and income.
 The calculation is carried out using best estimate assumptions and a floor of zero is applied to policies which are estimated to have negative non-unit reserves.
-The Group also classifies liabilities in respect of with-profits business of the ex UI book written prior to being acquired by the Group as insurance contract liabilities.
+The Group also classifies liabilities in respect of with-profits business in UPE written prior to being acquired by the Group as insurance contract liabilities.
 This business is 100% reinsured to Aviva Life & Pensions UK Limited.